EnigmaCurry/blogofile.com/_documentation/index.rst

 Blogofile Documentation
 #######################

-NOTE: This documents the latest development (master) branch of Blogofile.
+This documents the latest development (master) branch of Blogofile.
 It is often out of sync with the latest stable release version.
-Once Blogofile reaches a 1.0 release, this page will link to documentation for each release.

 .. toctree::
    :maxdepth: 2